portittech/pay-with-toonie-doc/README.md

 > [!WARNING]
 > As already stated above, a token generated with the "Username and Password" integration **grants full access to your Toonie account, including withdraw and payment execution capabilities**.
-> We suggest to implement the "OIDC Consent Flow" whenever possible and we reserve the right to discontinue this feature in the future in the interest of our customers.
+> We suggest to implement the "OIDC Consent Flow" whenever possible, and we reserve the right to discontinue this feature in the future in the interest of our customers.

 ### 1.a (Preferred) - OIDC Consent Flow - Third Party App